fogbender/b2b-saaskit/src/content/setup/production.md

 1. Press "Save"

+1. (optional) Locate "Configuration" - "User Schema" in the sidebar.
+Enable "Profile Picture" (nicer avatars), "Name" (to show it instead of email).

 1. Locate the "Integrate your product" - "Backend integration" page

 1. Copy "Auth URL", then save it with `doppler secrets set PUBLIC_AUTH_URL --config prd`